bobbydwise1/dcc-20190921/README.md

-# Daily Coding Problem 2019-09-20
+# Daily Coding Problem 2019-09-21

 ####  _Good morning!
 Here's your coding interview problem for today._

-This problem was asked by Microsoft.
+This problem was asked by Two Sigma.

-A number is considered perfect if its digits sum up to exactly 10.

-Given a positive integer n, return the n-th perfect number.

-For example, given 1, you should return 19.
-Given 2, you should return 28.
+Using a function rand7() that returns an integer from 1 to 7 (inclusive) with uniform probability, implement a function rand5() that returns an integer from 1 to 5 (inclusive).